letoram/arcan/src/a12/net/HACKING.md

-Each arcan segment correlates to a 'channel' that can be multiplexed over one of these transports, with a sequence number used as a synchronization primitive for re-linearization.
+Each arcan segment correlates to a 'channel' that can be multiplexed over one of these transports, with a sequence number used as a synchronization primitive for drift measurement, scheduling re-keying and (later) out-of-order processing.

 For each channel, a number of streams can be defined, each with a unique 32-bit identifier.

 A stream corresponds to one binary, audio or video transfer operation.

 One stream of each type (i.e. binary, audio and video) can be in flight at the same time.

 The first message has the structure of: